-University of South Florida – Beacon Hall, Beta Hall, Castor Hall, Cypress Hall, Endeavor Hall, Horizon Hall, Juniper Hall, Kosove Apartments, Magnolia Apartments, Maple Hall, Poplar Hall, Summit Hall
+University of South Florida – Beacon Hall, Beta Hall, Castor Hall, Cypress Hall, Endeavor Hall, Horizon Hall, House 5, House 10, House 12, Juniper Hall, Kosove Apartments, Magnolia Apartments, Maple Hall, Pinnacle Hall, Poplar Hall, Summit Hall

-University of South Florida St. Petersburg – Residence Hall One, University Student Center
+University of South Florida St. Petersburg – Ibis Hall, Pelican Apartments, Osprey Suites

-University of West Florida – Argo Hall, Halls 30/31, Heritage Hall, Martin Hall, Pace Hall, Presidents Hall
+University of West Florida – Argo Hall, Heritage Hall, Martin Hall, Pace Hall, Presidents Hall